In 2004 the legal name was changed to Sonopress Arvato.

 1978 - 1983: The catalogue numbers were adjusted to 6 digits, e.g. xxxxxx A-1/79 S. In autumn 1981 injection molding was introduced.
 Stamped additional Roman numerals I, II, III etc. appeared around 1981 as well.
 Subsequently galvanized mothers were marked additionally with etched Roman numerals.

 1983 - 1988: Use of leading DM, DMM or DS (e.g. DM xxxxxx A - 9/87 S), often in addition to DS.
 These letters indicate the mastering/processing method: DM stands for Direct mastering, DMM for Direct Metal Mastering, DS for Direktschnitt (German for Direct Mastering).
 DM became standard after 1984, matrix information is now predominantly cut with the lathe.
 The 'Made in Germany' stamp was abandoned in 1984 as well.

 1988 - 1992: Use of 3-digit number preceding the DS, DM and the cat# (e.g. 005 DS xxxxxx A-2 or 105 DM xxxxxx A-1); the date appears irregulary but the S disappeared.
 Apparently, the 3 digits indicate the respective lathe.

 Please note: The numbers are not Sonopress specific work numbers.
 Generally, for all Ariola and BMG related pressings, xxxxxx stands for the cat#, provided by the record company, and is used throughout the labels they distributed (e.g. Jupiter, Pye, Ariola, Hansa, A&M, Virgin etc.).
 If the runout number is identical to the cat#, don't use it as LCCN number!

-On releases manufactured between 1974 and 1982 you will in some cases notice additionally engraved 2/3-digit numbers.
-These were applied during galvanization if the mothers were destined to be used at other pressing plants:
+On releases manufactured between 1974 and 1982 there sometimes are additionally 2/3-digit numbers engraved.
+These were applied during galvanization for the mothers destined to be used at other pressing plants:

 002: Teldec-Press GmbH